Azure/azure-powershell/src/Reservations/Reservations/help/Request-AzReservationQuote.md

 ```

 ### -AppliedScopeType
-Type of the Applied Scope to update the reservation with
+Type of the Applied Scope to update the reservation with "Single" or "Shared"

 ```yaml
 Type: System.String